lbryio/lbry.com/content/faq/lbry-basics.md

 3. There is no way in the app to edit your channel page yet, coming soon!

+4. There is no automated process of syncing wallets across devices, will be coming later this year.
+Can be done [manually at the moment](https://lbry.com/faq/how-to-backup-wallet).

 ### What is the purpose of having my email connected to LBRY?
 Emails are collected to authenticate and [uniquely identify](/faq/identity-requirements) users so that they can be eligible for [LBRY Rewards](#rewards), sync subscription data and to stay up to date on the latest LBRY happenings.
 No other data is stored with your email login.
 All other data, including your [wallet](#wallet), [downloads](#data) and published content are stored locally on your computer.
 You can find your connected email by going to Settings (gear icon in the top right) > Help > Connected email.